juhasev/sample-ninja-help/email-template-editor.md

 #### Font
 Emails have limited font support across different operating systems like PCs, Macs, iPhones, etc...
 We have picked up generally supported font stacks that can be used with emails.
 Alternatively you may upload a completely custom font to be used.

+> Remember that you can use Emoji characters in the subject, preheader, and message body to spice things up. <a href="https://apps.timwhitlock.info/emoji/tables/unicode" target="_blank">Full list of Emojis</a>

 ### Sections (top to down)

 The email is divided into sections.
 Each section can be edited by clicking on it.